Gertjan423/index_test_course/chapter1.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:3460ab2c12
+--- type:NormalExercise lang:r xp: skills: key:b59094bc66
 ## Use a join
 Use a dplyr join function to return every row that appears in either data set.

 *** =instructions